 Submit an Essay!

 Since 2009, the second year of this website’s existence, we’ve called it a “community-driven site.”
-What started as a simple place for me (Tsh) to catalog my discoveries as I was living cross-culturally soon morphed into a shared space where other people could tell their stories and ideas on the broad topic of simplicity.
-Except for its first year, AoS has always had contributing writers.
+What started as a place for Tsh, its founder, to catalog her discoveries about cross-cultural living soon morphed into a shared space where other people tell their stories on the broad topic of living simply and well.
+Except for its first year, AoS has always had guest and contributing writers.

-And now, we’re changing things up a bit… We’re opening up the space to you!
-In order to truly hit home the idea that AoS is a community-driven site, I’m inviting you to share essays you’d like us to consider for publication here.
+In 2018, we’re opened up the space to you!
+In order to truly bring home the idea that AoS is a community-driven site, we’re inviting readers and writers from all walks of life to share essays you’d like us to consider for publication here.

 Below, you’ll find the guidelines for consideration, as well as directions for submission.